ghovax/ghovax.github.io/posts/markdown/lens-optimization-pytorch/lens-optimization-pytorch.md

    - **Backpropagate:** compute $\nabla_\theta L$ automatically
    - **Update the parameters:** $\theta \leftarrow \theta - \alpha \cdot \text{Adam}(\nabla_\theta L)$

-The `TraceRays` function contains all the physics—Newton's method, Snell's law, propagation—but to PyTorch it's just a sequence of primitive operations (multiply, add, sqrt, divide) whose derivatives are known.
+The code module contains all the physics—Newton's method, Snell's law, propagation—but to PyTorch it's just a sequence of primitive operations (`multiply`, `add`, `sqrt`, `divide`) whose derivatives are known.
 By marking parameters as "requiring gradients," every operation gets recorded into a computation graph.
 Calling backpropagate then walks through this graph in reverse, applying the chain rule to compute how much each parameter contributed to the final loss.

 Computing $\nabla_\theta L$ by hand would require pages of chain rule through Newton iterations, Snell's law, and thousands of rays.
 PyTorch automates this entirely.
 To illustrate, consider a toy example $L = (c_1 \cdot r^2)^2$.
 Letting $u = c_1 \cdot r^2$: